Breckenridge Village of Tyler

 Residents benefit from the experience of serving others in need, gain a sense of productivity, and take pride in their accomplishments through frequent involvement in a variety of community service projects.
 Through community service, the residents of BVT experience the joy of giving of themselves by helping others in need.

 Health and Media Screening

 Health and Medical Services include daily administration of all medications, transportation to health care appointments, and monitoring of health concerns.
-These services are rendered through the capable BVT medical team consisting of two full-time Registered Nurses on staff and a local physician who serves as Medical Director (consultant on medical policies and procedures).
-The RNs train all direct care staff in administering medications to residents, provide routine assessment of residents’ health needs, coordinate health care information with families and physicians, and manage the campus clinic.
+These services are rendered through the capable BVT medical team consisting of one full-time Registered Nurse, one Licensed Vocational Nurse, and one Medical Assistant on staff and a local physician who serves as Medical Director (consultant on medical policies and procedures).
+The RN trains all direct care staff in administering medications to residents, provide routine assessment of residents’ health needs, coordinate health care information with families and physicians, and manage the campus clinic.
 All BVT staff members receive emergency response and CPR training annually.

 Recreation and Exercise